submetu/Smartface--Dynamic_List_View/README.md

 * Fork this project.
 * If you have not already done so, make sure that you have added your smartface SSH key in your github account.
 (You can find your smartface SSH key in your [Smartface Account](https://cloud.smartface.io/Account)
-* Create a new workspace using the Smartface Cloud Dashboard ( Choose the "Clone from Git" option and use the SSH key of this project).
+* Create a new workspace using the Smartface Cloud Dashboard ( Choose the "Clone from Git" option and use the SSH clone link of your forked project).
 * After your workspace has successfully opened, open the integrated terminal using `CTRL + ESC` or go to `View -> Console` in the toolbar of your workspace.
 * Navigate to the `/scripts` folder and run `npm install && npm update`.
 * Download the latest Smartface Emulator on your smartphone from our [Enterprise Store](http://e.smartface.io).